lunarmodules/ldoc/docs/doc.md

 (In an ideal world, we would use the word 'class' instead of 'type', but this would conflict with the LuaDoc usage.)

+A section continues until the next section is found, or end of file.

 ## Differences from LuaDoc

 LDoc only does 'module' documentation, so the idea of 'files' is redundant.